- Home

 1. Maintain a healthy weight

-Research shows that being overweight raises cholesterol, as well as blood pressure and blood sugar levels.
+Research shows that being overweight affects heart health by raising cholesterol, as well as blood pressure and blood sugar levels.

-According to Heart UK, losing just 10% of your body fat if you’re overweight can help to lower cholesterol, triglyceride, and blood pressure levels – and your risk of developing diabetes and some forms of cancer as a result.
+According to Heart UK, losing just 10% of your body fat if you’re overweight can help lower cholesterol, triglyceride, and blood pressure levels – as well as the risk of developing diabetes and some forms of cancer.
+If you’re unsure whether you’re overweight, you can check using this BMI calculator on the NHS website.

-If you’d like to lose some weight, remember that small steps can go a long way.
-Simple habits like practising portion control, increasing your activity levels, and avoiding sugary and fatty snacks can make a huge difference.
+If you’d like to lose weight, simple habits like practising portion control, increasing your activity levels, and avoiding sugary and fatty snacks can make a big difference.

-It can also be helpful to view weight loss (with an overall view to becoming healthier) as an exciting, transformative stage in your life that’ll help you to become the best version of yourself.
-Often, the slower and more sustainable this journey is, the more likely you are to maintain these changes.
+It can also be useful to view healthy weight loss as an exciting, transformative stage in your life that will help you become the best version of yourself.
+Often, the slower and more sustainable this journey is, the more likely you are to maintain the changes you make.

-You’ll find plenty of healthy lifestyle advice on the health and diet and nutrition sections of our website.
+We have lots of information on leading a healthy lifestyle in our health and diet and nutrition sections.
 Or, if you’re looking for new ways to get active, why not check out the upcoming fitness classes over on Rest Less Events?

 2. Eat a healthy, balanced diet

-When it comes to diet and cholesterol, the most important thing you can do is reduce your intake of saturated fat and trans fats and replace them with healthier, unsaturated fats.
+When it comes to diet and cholesterol, the most beneficial thing you can do is reduce your intake of saturated fat and trans fats and replace them with healthier, unsaturated fats.

-Diets high in saturated and trans fats can increase the amount of LDL (bad) cholesterol in your bloodstream and block arteries.
-Foods high in saturated fat include animal fats like butter, fatty meat, and full-fat dairy products like cream and cheese.
-Some animal products like meat and dairy also contain trans fats, but artificial trans fats are most commonly found in processed foods (like packaged cookies, cakes, crisps, crackers, and fried foods).
+Diets high in saturated and trans fats can increase the LDL (bad cholesterol) in your bloodstream and block arteries.
+Foods high in saturated fat include butter, fatty meat, and full-fat dairy products like cream and cheese.
+Some animal products like meat and dairy also contain trans fats, but artificial trans fats are most commonly found in processed foods (like packaged cookies, cakes, crisps, crackers, and fried meals).

 Unsaturated ‘healthy’ fats, however, are found mainly in foods like vegetable oils, fish, avocados, nuts, and seeds.
-The omega-3 content of some of these foods (for example, fatty fish like salmon and mackerel, walnuts, flaxseeds, and canola oil) can also help to prevent and treat heart disease and stroke.
+The omega-3 content of some of these foods (for example, fatty fish like salmon and mackerel, walnuts, flaxseeds, and canola oil) can also help prevent and treat heart disease and stroke.
+You can read more about cholesterol-busting foods on Heart UK’s website.

-To reduce the amount of trans and saturated fat you eat, consider swapping out cuts of fatty red meat with leaner alternatives.
-For example, you could have a chicken breast without the skin, cook with olive oil rather than butter, and snack on nuts (like cashews and almonds) instead of cake and biscuits.
+To reduce your consumption of trans and saturated fat, consider swapping cuts of fatty red meat for leaner alternatives.
+For example, you could have a skinless chicken breast, cook it with olive oil rather than butter, and snack on nuts (like cashews and almonds) instead of crisps and biscuits.

 You can find further guidance on swapping saturated and trans fats for healthier alternatives in our article, How to cook your food for the biggest health benefits, and on the NHS website.